 Selected students who are named Lister Fellows receive a stipend and a grant to cover half of their on-campus housing costs.
 The purpose of the fellowship is to give students the financial freedom to immerse themselves in classwork and research during the summer months.

 The Rabinowitz Honors College Research Assistants Program allows students to gain valuable practical skills while providing much needed staffing for ongoing faculty projects.
 In one project, Haley Ecker ’21, a forensic science major, assisted Deborah Silva, PhD, with locating and characterizing epigenetic markers that can be used to generate forensic profiles in law enforcement.

 A forensic science degree from Hofstra prepares students for a wide range of careers in the public and private sector, including law enforcement agencies, government labs, and private companies that specialize in varying types of forensic analysis.

-Among forensic science graduates from the Class of 2019, one third found employment in law enforcement, another third in the analytical sciences, and remaining alumni pursued graduate studies, pharmacy school or found work in crime labs.
+Among recent forensic science alumni, approximately one third found employment in law enforcement, another third in the analytical sciences, and remaining alumni pursued graduate studies, pharmacy school, or found work in crime labs.
 More on alumni outcomes

 Recent alumni have reported working at:

 - NY Police Department